halo/datanorm/README.md

 * parse the entire file (may take many minutes for large files)
 * remember, categorize and cache the data (on disk, because you don't want 3 GB in RAM)
 * then enumerate over every product
-* while doing so, gather the referenced attributes that belong to each product
+* while doing so, gather the referenced attributes that belong to each product (sometimes referencing one part of one line, as in "P" record sets)
 * wrap it all in a Ruby object and yield it as UTF-8 to you

-I know there are smart ways to make this faster, but that only works if your Datanorm file is structured in a certain way, which I can't guarantee, and I want to avoid the complexity of detecting various kinds of structures.
+I know there are smart ways to make this faster.
+But "being smart" was probably the reason that the file format grew in complexity in the first place.

-So I went for a parsing solution that works every time, with every file, at the expense of running very long.
+I went for a parsing mechanism that works every time, with every file, at the expense of running a little bit longer than needed.

 ## Usage

+If you have a `DATANORM.001` and also a `DATPREIS.001`, you must concatenate those two files into one file first (their versions need to be the same).
+The resulting, merged file is what you provide to this Rubygem.

-If you want one product at a time, without having to deal with the complexities of cross-references, you can use this:
+If you want one product at a time, without having to deal with the complexities of Datanorm, you can use this:

 ```ruby
 document = Datanorm::Document.new(path: 'datanorm.001')